vinvincodes/sit323-2025-prac2p/README.md

 3. Run these commands to initialise the project:

 ```
+# make a new Git project in your folder.
 git init

+# this tells Git where you want to save your work on GitHub
 git remote add origin https://github.com/your-username/sit323-2025-prac2p

+# to get the latest files from Github and put themin your folder
 git pull origin main

 ```